universalbit-dev/gekko-m4-globular-cluster/readme.md

 ```bash
 pm2 monit
 ```
+The `pm2 monit` command is part of the [PM2 process manager](https://pm2.keymetrics.io/), a popular tool for managing and monitoring Node.js applications.

+### Features
+- The interface is divided into sections, each corresponding to a running application.
+- You can view:
+  - **Logs**: Check application output and errors.
+  - **Metrics**: Real-time CPU and memory usage.
+  - **Application State**: See if the application is online, stopped, or restarting.
+---

 ### Troubleshooting Tulind Installation:
 The `tulind` package may encounter some issues during installation due to missing dependencies, incorrect configurations, or build-related problems.
 Below are some common issues and their solutions: